 Included in the download is the classic theme and a demo of the theme.
 This HTML demo can be a pretty good way to try out Galleria without coding from scratch.

 If you are looking for pluggable themes that works out of the box, browse through our Premium Themes and see if there is something that fits your project.
 Installing them is a simple one-liner and they work on all platforms.
-You will also gain access to VIP support in our support area.
+You will also gain access to support in our support forums.

 Galleria has a large number of options such as transition effects, cropping methods and interaction details that you can use to customize your gallery regardless of what theme you are using.
 Read through the options documentation for full coverage.
 In addition to the generic options, each theme has some theme-specific options.
 Read more in each theme documentation available in the docs.

-Check out our Help / Support page for troubleshooting.
+Check out our help page for troubleshooting.